 Distinguishing this community from others in the area is a design that includes limits on land uses, extensive and coordinated landscaping, contemporary architectural character and thoughtful site planning.
-The design allows for a group of eight to ten different neighborhoods to center around a series of lakes with a combined area of over 104 acres.
+The design allows for a group of eight to ten different neighborhoods to center around a series of lakes with a combined area of over 100 acres.
 Homes of varying size and design will accommodate a variety of needs and income levels.
 Home sites will offer a variety of views.
-In addition to lakes, recreational amenities will eventually include more than 5.5 miles of jogging or walking paths and trails.
-Paths or green belts will link the entire project to the central recreational amenities.
+In addition to lakes, recreational amenities will eventually include more than a mile of jogging or walking paths and trails.
+Paths or green belts will link the entire project to recreational amenities.